 The finalists have been selected for Florida Farm Bureau’s 2020 Achievement in Agriculture, Excellence in Agriculture and Discussion Meet awards.
 The awards honor young farmers and ranchers between the ages of 18-35 for their hard work, innovation and ability to solve top agricultural challenges.
 The finalists will compete mid-October and the award winners will be announced at the Florida Farm Bureau Virtual Annual Meeting, Oct.
 22, 2020.

 - Chance Clay (Putnam County): Clay is a cattle, timber and blueberry farmer in San Mateo.

 - Michael and Brooke Hill (Lake County): The Hills manage Southern Hill Farms, a U-Pick and commercial blueberry farm in Clermont.

-- Dennis and Sarah Beth Carlton (Hillsborough County): The Carltons are cattle ranchers and strawberry growers in Dover.
+- Dennis and Sara Beth Carlton (Hillsborough County): The Carltons are cattle ranchers and strawberry growers in Dover.